Distilling Importance Sampling for Likelihood Free Inference: Objective and Gradient

+A valid density $p_0$ results when $Z_0 > 0$.
+This is typically the case when the data $y$ is discrete, but not when it is continuous.
+When $Z_0 = 0$, the distribution for $\epsilon \to 0$ is singular with respect to $\pi(\xi)$.

-\section{Objective and gradient}
+\section{Objective and Gradient}

-Given an approximate family of densities $q(\xi; \phi)$, such as normalising flows, this section introduces objective functions to judge how well $q$ approximates a tempered posterior $p_\epsilon$.
+Our algorithm approximates $p_\epsilon$ using a family of densities $q(\xi; \phi)$, typically a normalizing flow.
+This section introduces an objective function to judge how well $q$ approximates $p_\epsilon$.
 It then discusses how to estimate the gradient of this objective with respect to $\phi$.
-Section \ref{sec:alg} presents our algorithm using these gradients to sequentially update $\phi$ while also reducing $\epsilon$.
+Section \ref{sec:alg} presents our algorithm, which uses these gradients to update $\phi$ while also reducing $\epsilon$.